Our Mission and Vision

 Protecting Endangered Whales Calls Focus to the Area as a Place Worth Saving.

-Bahia de Petatlan, Laguna Potosi and the small fishing village of Barra de Potosi are in danger of environmental degradation.
+Bahia de Petatlan, Laguna Potosi and the small fishing village of Barra de Potosi are facing accelerated environmental degradation.
+The fisheries throughout Guerrero are in a state of collapse.
+Runoff pollution is bleaching our corals and making our wildlife sick.
+Climate change is causing more frequent, violent storms every year and affecting the temperature and acidity of the ocean.
 In recent years, FONATUR, (Fondo National de Turismo), the Mexican national trust fund for tourist development approached cruise ship lines with an offer for a pier to be built in front of the estuary fed by Bahia de Potosi.
 Fortunately, the proposal was eventually abandoned, mostly likely due to financial challenges and pressure from the local community.
 Not only does the open water host a population of migrating whales and countless species of fish, bird and sea life, but a 450-acre estuary surrounds the 600-person fishing village located at the end of the beach.
 A local group of concerned citizens is in the final stages of seeking Natural Protected Area status for this important ecosystem to remove the threat of future development.
 A scientific study of the wintering humpback whale population will greatly enhance the status of the application and could tip the scales in favor of protection.

 Impoverished Locals Need Work